manoloah/panicbutton_app/panic_button_flutter/assets/sounds/guiding_voices/README.md

 1.mp3, 2.mp3, 3.mp3, etc.
 ```

-The app will choose randomly from available prompts in each phase folder.
+The app will choose randomly from available prompts in each phase folder to avoid repetition.

 ## Adding a New Voice Character